Dave Puddington

 Puddington resigned as head coach at Kent State following the 1970 season, noting "the prevailing contagious negativism on campus and in the community".
 Four students had been killed that May in the Kent State shootings.
 Puddington returned to coaching for one season in 1977 at Lake Braddock Secondary School in Burke, Virginia.

 Following his coaching career, Puddington worked in fundraising and public relations for Ohio University, West Virginia Wesleyan College, Thomas Edison State University, and Morrisville State College.
 He and his wife, Jean, moved to Lowville, New York in 2009.
+Puddington died on October 18, 2023, at the home of his son, Jim, in Gainesville, Georgia.
+He was 95.